-Restrictive covenants in employment contracts (also referred to as post-termination restrictions) can protect your business and its important, sensitive and invaluable information from use by your employees after they have ended their employment.
+Restrictive covenants in employment contracts (also referred to as post-termination restrictions) can protect your business and its important, sensitive, and invaluable information from use by your employees after they have ended their employment.

-Terms which are implied in employment contracts provide you with a level of protection throughout the duration of the employment relationship.
+Terms that are implied in employment contracts provide you with a level of protection throughout the duration of the employment relationship.
 A restrictive covenant clause can provide your business with enhanced protection during and importantly, after the worker’s employment.

 Restrictive covenant clauses should be considered for all senior, managerial or sales-focused roles as well as any areas of your business where employees have access to confidential information or build relationships with your key customers and staff.

 What can a restrictive covenant clause prevent?

 - Employees leaving your business and immediately joining a competitor.

 - Ex-employees from undertaking similar work or competing with your business for a specific duration of time.